 USCIS provides a state-by-state directory of consumer fraud laws and contact information for reporting suspected cases of immigration fraud.

 Immigration fraud can seriously impact a person's eligibility for a visa or residency.
-If you have encountered immigration fraud you should speak to a legal professional at the earliest opportunity.
-Contact a local attorney for a free initial case assessment to discuss how to deal with fraud.
+If you have been charged with immigration fraud, you should speak to an experienced immigration attorney at the earliest opportunity to find out how to proceed with your case.

 Contact a qualified immigration attorney to help you get the best results possible.